dinkel/docker-openldap/README.md

 ----------------

 The image exposes two directories (`VOLUME ["/etc/ldap", "/var/lib/ldap"]`).
-The first holds the "static" configurationm while the second holds the actual database.
+The first holds the "static" configuration while the second holds the actual database.
 Please make sure that these two directories are saved (in a data-only container or alike) in order to make sure that everything is restored after a restart of the container.